 Each platform has its own paid ad offering but ultimately the best practices remain the same.

-How to use paid social media in your marketing strategy:
+How to use a paid social media strategy:

 1. Boost top performing organic content

 After you’ve reviewed your top performing organic content, aim to recreate what worked well in your new posts.
 Then show it to new eyes by boosting it.